 To be a driver in Oregon, the state's Department of Motor Vehicles (DMV) requires a license, qualifications of which are described in the Oregon Driver Manual.
 The handbook is also available in Spanish.

 If you want to get your driver's license, before you take the DMV's required knowledge tests, you should study the driver handbook.
 It will help you familiarize yourself with Oregon driving and vehicle rules.

-The Oregon Driver Manual outlines the rules of the road and the requirements for obtaining an instructional permit, Class C provisional license, or a regular Class C license, which is required for other permits or endorsements, including motorcycle and commercial driving.
+The Oregon Driver Manual outlines the rules of the road and the requirements for obtaining an instructional permit, Class C provisional license, or a regular Class C license, which is required for other permits or endorsements.

 The driving handbook outlines what qualifies as proper identification, proof of age and address, and the documents the DMV requires in order to get your license or permit.
 It covers a variety of other topics, including: